JulianFechner/scripts-useful-commands/README.md

-# Scripts
+# Scripts and useful commands

-A collection of scripts, very much a WIP.
+A collection of scripts and useful commands, very much a WIP.

 ## ufw-box-rule.sh
 I use this script for a ufw firewall rule on HTB/THM boxes.